rjadhav7/RJ-SL-DevOps-Poject-2/README.md

 o	providers.tf
 o	variables.tf
 o	installJenkins.yml

-Step 1: ssh-jeygen to generate the publick key for password less authentication to install packages on remote client Step 2: terraform init
+Step 1: Run ssh-jeygen to generate the publick key for password less authentication to install packages on remote client (Eg.Jenkins-Master)
+Step 2: terraform init
 Step 3: terraform plan
 Step 4: terraform apply -auto-approve
-Step 5: Run ansible play book to install the Jenkins, Python3 and Java.
-(ForEg. ansible-playbook installJenkins.yml -i inventory.txt)
+In out of terraform you will get Jenminks-Master IP like http://Jenkins-MasterIP:8080 Step 5: Run ansible play book to install the Jenkins, Python3 and Java.
+(Eg. ansible-playbook installJenkins.yml -i inventory.txt)
-In out of terraform you will get Jenminks-Master IP like http://Jenkins-MasterIP:8080 In output of ansible-playbook you will get jenkins password Your Jenkins-Master instance will be ready for configuration
+In output of ansible-playbook you will get jenkins password Your Jenkins-Master instance will be ready for configuration